teedoc/teedoc.github.io/docs/get_started/en/usage/start.md

 * `rebuild_changes_delay`: After detecting file changes, how many seconds to delay automatically regenerating the document, the browser will automatically refresh the page, the default is `3` seconds, the shortest can be set to `0` seconds, you can use `teedoc -t 3 serve` or `teedoc --delay serve` to override this setting
 * `robots`: Customize the content of `robots.txt`, such as `"User-agent": "*"` means that all clients are allowed to crawl, which will have an impact on `SEO`.
 For example, crawling of `JPEG` pictures is not allowed: `"Disallow": "/.jpeg$"`, and access to the `admin` directory: `"Disallow": "/admin"` is not allowed, specifically and `robots.txt` Same format requirements
 * `layout_root_dir`: the root directory of the layout template, the default is `layout`, that is, when the layout template file is needed, it will automatically find it under this folder
+* `layout_i18n_dirs`: The international translation directory of `layout`, which can be a path such as `locales`, and in some special cases, multiple paths such as `["locales1", "locales2]` can also be set.
+The content of the file can be referred to [i18n](./i18n.md#plug-in internationalization) production

 ## config.json document configuration